The 6 Regions Of Southern Italy

-Abruzzo is located in central Italy and considered the greenest region of Italy.
-It stretches from the heart of the Apennines to the Adriatic Sea, on a mostly mountainous and wild terrain.
-The regions capital is L’Aquila.
+Abruzzo is located in central Italy and is considered the greenest region of Italy.
+It stretches from the heart of the Apennines to the Adriatic Sea, on mostly mountainous and wild terrain.
+The region’s capital is L’Aquila.

 More Attractions of the Abruzzo Region

 Pescasseroli, Rivisondoli & Roccaraso – popular winter ski resorts.

 Gran Sasso, Laga Mountains, and Mount Majella – are popular mountains, peaks and hills rich in history, traditions and art.

 Aterno Valley – an area full of ancient villages and pretty scenery.

 National Park of Abruzzo, the Park of Gran Sasso and the Laga Mountains – for species such as golden eagle, wolves and the Marsican brown bear.

 Basilicata is located between Calabria and Apulia, in the south of Italy and is known for its forests and small charming villages that cover the mountainside.
 The region’s capital is Potenza.